dsyer/cloud-middleware-blog/README.md

 ## Create your own DataSource

 The last section walked through most of the important autoconfiguration features in the various libraries.
-If you want to take control yourself, the main thing you need to do is create your own instance of `DataSource`.
-You could do that using a `DataSourceBuilder` which is a convenience class and comes as part of Spring Boot (it chooses an implementation based on the classpath).
-For example:
+If you want to take control yourself, one thing you start with is to create your own instance of `DataSource`.
+You could do that, for instance, using a `DataSourceBuilder` which is a convenience class and comes as part of Spring Boot (it chooses an implementation based on the classpath):

 ```java
 @SpringBootApplication